kylebarron/kylebarron.github.io/content/posts/fast-compiled-python-bindings/index.md

 ### The Python Buffer Protocol

-Others have run into these same problems before.
+Others before me have run into problems with slow data interchange.
 In the early scientific Python ecosystem, libraries like NumPy and SciPy needed to exchange data but wanted to avoid serialization overhead.

-[PEP 3118](https://peps.python.org/pep-3118/) — released as part of Python 3.0 in _2008_ — describes the modern Python [Buffer Protocol](http://jakevdp.github.io/blog/2014/05/05/introduction-to-the-python-buffer-protocol/), a [Python standard][buffer-protocol-docs] for exchanging binary buffers and multi-dimensional arrays.
+[PEP 3118](https://peps.python.org/pep-3118/) — released as part of Python 3.0 in _2008_ — describes the Python [Buffer Protocol](http://jakevdp.github.io/blog/2014/05/05/introduction-to-the-python-buffer-protocol/), a [Python standard][buffer-protocol-docs] for exchanging binary buffers and multi-dimensional arrays.

-Projects that implement the buffer protocol can safely read raw binary buffers and multidimension arrays — without any copying — from any other library that exposes the interface.
+Projects that implement the Buffer Protocol can safely read raw binary buffers and multidimensional arrays — without any copying — from any other library that exposes the interface.

-The buffer protocol set the stage for a huge amount of innovation in the scientific Python ecosystem, because it meant libraries could specialize on a narrow task while still freely integrating with the rest of the scientific Python ecosystem.
+The Buffer Protocol set the stage for a huge amount of innovation because it meant libraries could specialize on a narrow task while still freely integrating with the rest of the scientific Python ecosystem.

 [buffer-protocol-docs]: https://docs.python.org/3/c-api/buffer.html